SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/publication-policy.md

 "_We imaged the brains using serial section ([Mayer 2008](https://doi.org/10.1111/j.1365-2818.2008.02024.x)) two-photon ([Ragan 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3297424/)) microscopy.
 Our microscope was controlled by ScanImage Basic (MBF Bioscience) using BakingTray, a custom software wrapper for setting up the imaging parameters ([DOI](https://zenodo.org/badge/latestdoi/96208671)).
 Images were assembled using StitchIt ([DOI](https://zenodo.org/badge/latestdoi/57851444))._"

 Then acknowledge as appropriate.

+**NOTE:** The above is how to cite the equipment.
+Your methods section should provide full information on how the images were acquired.
+Objective mag and NA, voxel sizes, excitation wavelengths, emission filters, etc.